drisskhattabi6/XGBoost-vs-Naive-Bayes-For-Arcene-Dataset/README.md

-# XGBoost vs Naive Bayse For "Arcene" Dataset. (en francais)
+# XGBoost vs Naive Bayse For "Arcene" Dataset.

 This repo contains a comparison between XGBoost & Naive Bayse For "Arcene" Dataset.

+There is a report in French